Fifth Talk: Shamati No.1: "There is None Else Beside Him"

 This is the first article in the book entitled “Shamati”, which I have published.
 It is called “There is None Else Beside Him”:

-And it is deemed a correction, called “the left rejects and the right adducts, meaning that that which the left rejects is considered correction.
-This means that there are things in the world, which from the beginning aim to divert a person from the right way, and they reject him from holiness.
+And it is deemed a correction, called “the left rejects and the right adducts,” meaning that which the left rejects is considered correction.
+This means that there are things in the world, which, to begin with, aim to divert a person from the right way, and by which he is rejected from Sanctity.

-And the benefit from these rejections is that through them a person receives a need and a complete desire for the Creator to help him, since he sees that otherwise he is lost.
-Not only does he not progress in his work, but he sees that he regresses, and he lacks the strength to observe Torah and Mitzvoth even if not for Lishma (lit. the sake of the Creator).
-That only by genuinely overcoming all the obstacles, above reason, he can observe Torah and Mitzvoth.
+And the benefit from the rejections is that through them a person receives a need and a complete desire for the Creator to help him, since he sees that otherwise he is lost.
+Not only does he not progress in his work, but he sees that he regresses, that is, he lacks the strength to observe Torah and Mitzvot even in Lo Lishma (not for Her Name).
+That only by genuinely overcoming all the obstacles, above reason, can he observe the Torah and Mitzvot.
+But he does not always have the strength to overcome above reason; otherwise, he is forced to deviate, God forbid, from the way of the Creator, even from Lo Lishma.

 The Creator is the only ruler of creation and it was He who created man with specific attributes and gave him all of the necessary strengths.
 He surrounds man with an environment that optimally helps him to advance towards the goal of creation.
 Nevertheless, we can see that despite this fact, the Creator Himself does not only not help man directly, but He also constantly confuses him with various problems, such as making him lose his job, have problems in his family, be afflicted by various illnesses, misfortunes, suffering and many more things.